Leroy Vinnegar: Music career

 Vinnegar recorded extensively as a sideman, but also recorded as a leader.
 He came to public attention in the 1950s as a result of recording with Lee Konitz, André Previn, Stan Getz, Shorty Rogers, Chet Baker, Shelly Manne, Joe Castro, and Serge Chaloff.
 He played bass on Previn and Manne's My Fair Lady album (1956) and on Eddie Harris and Les McCann's Swiss Movement live album (1969), two of the most commercially successful jazz records ever produced.
 Vinnegar also performed at the Lighthouse Café in Hermosa Beach, California, and Diggers in East Los Angeles in the late 1950s, with drummer and pianist Don Joham along with other musicians.

+Vinnegar along with guitarist Willie Chambers backed Luke "Long Gone" Miles on his Country Born album that was released on World Pacific Records in 1964.

 He moved to Portland, Oregon, in 1986.
 In 1995, the Oregon state legislature honored him by proclaiming May 1 Leroy Vinnegar Day.
 Vinnegar died of a heart attack, at the age of 71, on August 3, 1999, in a hospital in Portland.